-Like clouds slowly moving, next few months passed in peace and Sudakshina conceived, soon to give birth to a pleasing offspring much to the delight of the King.
-Joy drums cheered, dancers twinkling feet echoed through palace halls.
-Benevolent in mind and heart, Dilipa left no stones unturned in rewards delighting all hearts in the kingdom.
-Ceremonial rituals completed, the King baptized the newly born as Raghu.
+Like slow moving clouds, next few months passed in peace and Sudakshina conceived, soon to give birth to a pleasing offspring much to the delight of the King.
+Joy drums raised sounds of music, folks cheered and dancers twinkling feet echoed through palace halls.
+Benevolent in mind and heart, Dilipa left no stones upturned in giving rewards to the delight of all hearts in the kingdom.
+Ceremonial rituals completed, the King baptized the newly born baby as Raghu.

 Raghu grew noble and generous.
-Like stream sucking ocean water, learning of all sorts he acquired and fully trained in entire sacred and kingly lore.
-When age of wedding attained, like Daksha’s daughters married to Moon, Raghu too was happily wedded to a noble Princess.
-Even before Dilipa devolved the Kingdom on his son, the saintly sage Vashishta advised that he perform Ashwametha Yahya (Horse sacrifice) to safeguard the cares and honour of the kingdom.
+Like stream sucking ocean water, learning of all sorts, he acquired skills and fully trained in entire sacred and kingly lore.
+When age of wedding attained, like Daksha’s daughters got married to Moon, Raghu too was happily wedded to a noble Princess.
+Even before Dilipa devolved the Kingdom on his son, the saintly sage Vashishta advised that he perform Ashwametha Yahya (Horse sacrifice) to safeguard the cares of the kingdom.

-As Ashwametha Yahya commenced, the safety of the Yahya horse was thrust on Raghu.
-When the ceremony commenced, jealous of Dilipa performing the Yahya, which if allowed would take away his fame, Indira, the King of Heaven by his mystic power stole the horse well guarded by Raghu.
-When the ritual with all but last one of the horses were completed and the one last guarded by Raghu when called for the completion of Yahya, it was not to be seen for stolen by the heavenly lord.
-Amazed Raghu realized he has been mesmerized and cheated by some unknown.
-Hearing the cries of alarm from perplexed Raghu, sage Vashishta’s Divine Cow Nandini rushed down from Heaven to lend her help to Raghu, son of Dilipa, who once her servant guard.
-Aware of the scene, she offered her urine to Raghu to wash his face to lift the veil of secrecy, which when Raghu complied in unflinching faith, the veil was lifted to show before his eyes the King of Heaven Indira driving off the reluctant reed to his place.
+As Ashwametha Yahya commenced, the safety of the Yahya horse was thrust upon Raghu.
+When the ceremony commenced, jealous of Dilipa performing the Yahya, which if allowed would take away his fame, Indira, the King of Heaven by his mystic power stole the horse though well guarded by Raghu.
+When the ritual to all the horses which travelled en path in the Ashwametha Yahya were completed the one last guarded by Raghu was called for the completion of Yahya, but it was not to be seen since stolen by the heavenly lord.
+Amazed Raghu realized that he has been mesmerized and cheated by unknown.
+Hearing the cries of alarm from perplexed Raghu, sage Vashishta’s Divine Cow Nandini rushed down from heaven to lend her help to Raghu, son of Dilipa, who once was her servant guard.
+Aware of the scene, she offered her urine to Raghu to wash his face which if done in faith would lift the veil of secrecy.
+When Raghu complied in unflinching faith what divine Nandini said the veil of secrecy unfolded to show before his eyes, the King of heaven Indira driving off the reluctant reed to his palace.
 Raghu immediately challenged Indira with a loud voice.

-Undaunted Raghu complied to call of war to pull out his weapons.
-Both were engaged on fierce battle when earth drank bloods from both as each inflicted severe wounds on each other.
-Though stunned at the gory sight, Airavatha, Lord of elephants in Heaven, and carrier of Lord Indira remained a mute spectator as terrible arrows flying both ways rained like thunder stinging each others like poisonous snakes.
-Difficult to predict the winner was the situation when both Raghu and Indira fell to the ground, fully exhausted.
+Undaunted Raghu complied to call of war and pulled out his weapons.
+Both were engaged on fierce battle when earth drank bloods from both as each one inflicted severe wounds on the other.
+Though stunned at the gory sight, Airavatha, Lord of elephants in heaven, and carrier of Lord Indira remained a mute spectator.
+The terrible arrows flying both ways flew like thunder stinging each others like poisonous snakes.
+Difficult to predict the winner was the situation when both Raghu and Indira fell on to the ground, fully exhausted.

-Severely wounded Raghu proclaimed ‘Mighty lord, Move further not.
-Unless I am vanquished, me valor in Ikshavaku dynasty, dare not place one step further with my Sire.
-Either the sacred Sire be restored back to my pious father and he be allowed the reward of the arduous rites, or my fierce weapons shall continue impeding your steps to go with my Sire.
-Oh, lord of lords, walk away with honour releasing a boon on oath that my father beget the reward due by the ceremony and then I shall cease the fight and allow you go away.
+Severely wounded Raghu proclaimed ‘Mighty lord, move further not.
+Unless I am vanquished, me valor in Ikshavaku dynasty, dare not place your leg one step further along with my sire.
+Either the sacred sire be restored back to my pious father and he be allowed the reward of the arduous rites, or my fierce weapons shall continue impeding your steps to go with my sire.
+Oh, lord of lords, walk away with honour releasing a boon on oath that my father beget the reward due by the ceremony and then I shall cease the fight and allow you to go away.

-When Raghu remained firm and unyielding to give up, the chief of heaven who lost the luster realized the futility of the fight and finally yielded to release on oath the boon Raghu craved for to reward his father, Devendra had nothing else except to comply before departing to heaven.
-There at King’s Palace, when Raghu reached with the last Sire needed for the sacrifice, Dilipa received his heavily wounded son with joy and sobbed uncontrollably in ecstasy and continued the Yahya till at the end mounted the throne on Raghu.
-As years rolled, once aged Dilipa desired to rest from earth and thus marched to heaven in peace.
+When Raghu remained firm and unyielding to give up, the chief of heaven who lost the luster, realized the futility of the fight and finally yielded to release on oath the boon Raghu craved for to reward his father.
+Devendra had nothing else except to comply before departing to heaven.
+There at King’s Palace, when Raghu reached with the last sire needed for the sacrifice, Dilipa received his heavily wounded son with joy and sobbed uncontrollably in ecstasy and continued the Yahya till he mounted the throne on Raghu at the end of the ceremony.
+As years rolled, once aged, Dilipa desired to rest and thus marched to heaven in peace.

 The folks of Ayodhya in all fairness rejoiced on crowning of Raghu, barring Kings of neighbor states who felt jealous of him.
-Fairness was Raghu’s rule who neither burnt, nor chilled selective hearts, only good he chose, but never ill that wounded the hearts of folks.
+Fairness was Raghu’s rule who neither burnt, nor chilled the selective hearts.
+Only good he chose, but never allowed ill wound the hearts of folks.
 His sway reached far ends in all directions.
-Cool rays of moon and heat of Sun were his natural virtues.
+Cool rays of moon and heat of sun were his natural virtues.
 After ascending the throne Raghu absorbed all aspects of lore, from dialectics to ethics like the great ocean that sucked each drops of water to swell its body.
-His wide expanded eyes lit up his face like the moon light and his sight was clear to swell the coffers from not only from those vanquished, but also no matter from where they came from either small or big rulers that he bashed.
-All the frontier posts, the King safeguarded with might and as the autumn dried and spring sprang up, Raghu’s Chariots raised and elephants trumpeted across four corners on a career of universal conquest.
+His wide expanded eyes lit up his face like the moon light and his sight was clear to swell the coffers from not only those vanquished, but also from where they came from either small or big rulers that he bashed.
+The mighty King safeguarded all the frontier posts, and as the autumn dried and spring sprang up, Raghu’s Chariots raised and elephants trumpeted across four corners on a career of universal conquest.
 The mighty army’s march with bearded warriors raised clouds of dust as if earth and air collided uprooting the trees.
-He led his valiant host (army) like furious Ganges flowing down from Heaven to earth from the braided hair of lord Siva and as he marched boundaries only continued to expand, immeasurable in length and breath.
+He led his valiant host (army) like furious Ganges flowing down from heaven to earth from the braided hair of lord Siva and as he marched, boundaries only continued to expand, immeasurable in length and breath.